 Grants of a revenue nature are recognised in "other income" within profit or loss in the same period as the related expenditure.
-This includes the Government Coronavirus Job Retention Scheme ('Furlough').
-The group has not directly benefited from any other forms of government assistance.

 The accounting policies set out in these financial statements are included merely for illustrative purposes and should not be considered applicable to any specific case.
 Accounting policies should be drafted on a case by case basis so as to fully explain the specific significant policies applied.